maiko254/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5-more_numbers.c - Function that prints 10 times the numbers, from 0 to 14.

 6-print_line.c - Function that draws a straight line in the terminal.

+7-print_diagonal.c - Function that draws a diagonal line on the terminal.